LSatan/SmartRC-CC1101-Driver-Lib/README.md

 Driver Library		:Add Channel List.
 Now you can set channel numbers 0-255.

-Driver Library		:Receive bandwidth can be adjusted
+Driver Library		:Add bandwidth can be adjusted

 Driver Library		:transmission power can be adjusted